kaizen-ai/kaizenflow/documentation/notes/code_style.md

 - Often the life cycle of a piece of code is to start as research and then be promoted to higher level libraries to be used in multiple research, after its quality reaches production quality

+*

+@staticmethod
+def _get_zero_element(list_: list):
+    if not list_:
+        return None
+    else:
+        return list_[0]

+vendors/kibot/utils.py:394: [R1705(no-else-return), ExpiryContractMapper.extract_contract_expiry] Unnecessary "else" after "return" [pylint]

+- Try to have a single exit point from a function, since this guarantees that the return value is always the same
+- In general returning different data structures from the same function (e.g., a list in one case and a float in another) is indication of bad design
+    - There are exceptions like a function that works on different types (e.g., accepts a dataframe or a series and then returns a dataframe or a series, but the input and output is the same)
+    - Returning different types (e.g., float and string) is also bad
+    - Returning a type or None is typically ok
+- Try to return values that are consistent so that the client doesn't have to switch statement, using `isinstance(...)`
+    - E.g., return a `float` and if the value can't be computed return `np.nan` (instead of `None`) so that the client can use the return value in a uniform way

+@staticmethod
+def _get_zero_element(list_: list):
+    if not list_:
+        ret = None
+    else:
+        ret = list_[0]
+    return ret

+def _get_zero_element(list_: list):
+    ret = None if not list_ else list_[0]
+    return ret

+- It's ok to have functions like: def ...(...):
+    // Handle simple cases.
+    ...
+    if ...:
+        return
+    // lots of code
+    ...
+    return ...

+# Document what notebooks are for

+Can we add to each notebook a description of what it does (prototyping, analysis, tutorial)